terryc321/isabelle/concrete-semantics/CHAPTER3.md

 The proof is by structural induction on a; the Plus case follows with the help of Lemma aval_plus.

+- [ ] todo - check proofs work so far in isabelle hol

 ## Exercises